intel/llvm/CONTRIBUTING.md

 - Create a pull request for your changes following [Creating a pull request instructions](https://help.github.com/articles/creating-a-pull-request/)
-- When the pull request is created signed-off check is done
+- When the pull request is created, a signed-off check is done
   - **check_pr** - verifies that the signed-off mark is added to each commit message
 - Once the pull request is approved by an Intel representative, build and